 Space-related jobs

 People working in space-related jobs might begin their careers anywhere, such as in teaching or photography or working with maps, and later move into a job related to space.
-Alternatively, they might start in an industry that already has some connections with space such as working with radar or software engineering and keep moving further into space-related roles.
+Alternatively, they might start in an industry that already has some connections with space such as working with radar9 or software engineering and keep moving further into space-related roles.

 The experts who appear in the video below are a small representation of Aotearoa New Zealand’s aerospace sector, but they’ve had a huge variety of jobs, hobbies and interests!
 Former and current jobs include: